RTEMS/rtems-docs/c-user/config/mpci.rst

 Multiprocessing Configuration
 =============================

-This section defines the multiprocessing related system configuration parameters supported by ``<rtems/confdefs.h>``.
-They are only used if RTEMS was built with the ``--enable-multiprocessing`` build configuration option.
+This section describes multiprocessing related configuration options.
+The options are only used if RTEMS was built with the ``--enable-multiprocessing`` build configuration option.
+Additionally, this class of configuration options are only applicable if the configuration option :ref:`CONFIGURE_MP_APPLICATION` is defined.
 The multiprocessing (MPCI) support must not be confused with the SMP support.

-Additionally, this class of Configuration Constants are only applicable if ``CONFIGURE_MP_APPLICATION`` is defined.

 .. index:: CONFIGURE_MP_APPLICATION